xhOwenMa/f1tenth/orj_img/README.md

-# Image Dataset Notes
+# Image Dataset

-This folder contains all the dataset, including the images we collected as well as the images from previous groups
+This folder contains all the images, including the images we collected as well as the images from previous groups

 ### Additional Notes